cdolek/graphcommons-wordpress-plugin/README.md

 # Graph Commons plugin for WordPress

-The Graph Commons plugin for WordPress allows you to insert nodes from Graph Commons.
+The Graph Commons plugin for WordPress allows you to insert nodes from Graph Commons to your posts.

 Requirements
 --------